rsocket/rsocket/Protocol.md

 Lease frames MUST always use Stream ID 0 as they pertain to the Connection.

-Lease frames MAY be sent by the client-side or server-side Responders and inform the Requester that it may send Requests for a period of time and how many it may send.
+Lease frames MAY be sent by the client-side or server-side Responders and inform the Requester that it may send Requests for a period of time and how many it may send during that duration.
+See [Lease Semantics](#lease-semantics) for more information.

 The last received LEASE frame overrides all previous LEASE frame values.